 - Enhanced visibility in local search

-Localization reduces the barrier to entry on a completely new market and helps you to better connect with customers
+Localization reduces the barrier to entry into a completely new market and helps you to better connect with customers

 Localization vs globalization is not a new debate.
 Yet, when you want to get clients in a foreign country or expand your business globally, you will find that you face a few barriers.
 Regardless of the product or service you offer.
 Legal issues due to different legislations, logistical obstacles, as well as challenges caused by linguistic and cultural differences can slow you down or even block you permanently.

 Although localization cannot completely remove all these problems, at least it will help you overcome communication obstacles, which can affect both your brand image and your sales.
 If you plan your localization strategy in the right way, your business gains a new market much faster.
 Besides, when done correctly, embarrassing translation mistakes will no longer be a problem.

 A great example is Coca-Cola, which is known as Kekoukele in China.
 And this is because the original name translated into Chinese meant “female horse fastened with wax” or “bite the wax tadpole”, both being inappropriate and offending.
 So, as part of Coca-Cola’s global strategy, the brand had to adapt to the local market, starting with its own name.
 They chose to be known as the Kekoukele label, because it means “tasty fun”, being close to the original name.

 This strategy dramatically changed Coca-Cola’s image in the Chinese market and helped the company connect with locals in a more appropriate and personalized way.